The Last Story: Development

 The characters were designed by Kimihiko Fujisaka.
 Fujisaka, who was acquainted with Sakaguchi, was brought on board the project at the beginning.
 At that point, only a simple plot outline had been created, and Sakaguchi showed this to Fujisaka and asked what he visualized from it.
 Due to this, Fujisaka had a lot of leeway in his designs.
 Due to Sakaguchi living in Hawaii while the game was being developed, Fujisaka was initially nervous about working with him on the project, but ultimately he found their working relationship to be a positive one.
 An aspect that worried Fujisaka during the early stages was the decision to have the characters able to change their clothing: their original appearances had been designed in relation to their lines, and while designing extra outfits proved difficult, he ultimately enjoyed the experience.
 Fujisaka also worked as a world designer, initially feeling restricted by the console's limited graphics.
-According to Fujisaka, the city hub began taking shape in 2009, relatively early in development.
+Fujisaka said that the city hub began taking shape in 2009, relatively early in development.
 The world design he initially created was fairly bleak, but after Nintendo insisted on the scenario being changed, he redesigned it around a brighter fantasy aesthetic.

 Developing the gameplay began at the start of development, with a test environment being built to develop and refine the basics of the battle system.
 Work within the test build spanned approximately one and a half years.
 While creating the battle system, the staff decided that the key words should be "order" and "chaos": whoever gained order on the battlefield would be the victor.
 One of the concepts that emerged from this was Gathering, Zael's ability to direct all enemies' attention towards him.
 At first, Gathering ended up generating an unwanted amount of chaos on the battlefield, and this resulted in the trial-and-error period for it running on for a long time.
 The biggest challenge, once the concept had been finalized, was adjusting its effectiveness on the battlefield depending on the situation and enemy types.
 A concept that did not make it into the final game was "Replay": after an enemy successfully cast a spell, players could rewatch the last few seconds of battle from an overhead view to see what type it was and take that into their strategy.
 This slowed the pace of combat down too much, so the concept was entirely removed.
 Hangovers of it include the ability to freeze time during certain actions, and the overhead perspective when commanding party members.
 The cover system was designed around the limitations of the camera control born from the Wii Remote's control scheme.